Heat Seminar 2026 Programme

 Speakers

-James Hemphill, Head of the Heat Networks, Local Government & Public Sector Policy Unit, Scottish Government
+James Hemphill, Head of the Heat Networks, Local Government & Public Sector Policy Unit, Scottish Government (video presentation)

 Drew Murphy, RESP Strategic Lead – Scotland, NESO